antonbashir/dart-iouring-transport/README.md

 # Transport

 ### [async] shutdown() - Shuts down the transport layer.
-If `gracefulDuration` is provided, the system will wait for the specified duration before shutting down.
+If `gracefulTimeout` is provided, the system will wait for the specified duration before shutting down.
-* [optional] `Duration gracefulDuration` - The duration to wait before closing.
+* [optional] `Duration gracefulTimeout` - The duration to wait before closing.
 * [return] `Future<void>` - A future that completes when the operation finishes.

 ### [async] worker() - Creates a worker based on the given configuration.
 Returns a `SendPort` to be used in the `TransportWorker` constructor.